spheronFdn/protocol-sdk/nodejs/README.md

 - `Promise<object>`: An object containing:
   - `leaseId` (string): The ID of the newly created lease.
-  - `transaction` (object): The transaction details of the deployment creation.
+  - `transactionHash` (string): The transaction hash of the deployment creation.

 #### 2. `updateDeployment`